 - M14 & W14 for those aged 14 or 15 in 2018

-There will be individual competitions (male and female) for each class and two schools competitions, one for Primary and one for Secondary, for schools covered by the Harrogate Schools Sports Partnership.
+There will be individual competitions (male and female) for each class.
 There will also be a (light-hearted!) open / parent’s competition.
-Prize giving is expected to be at the 2018 CLARO picnic event.
+Prize giving is expected to be at the 2019 CLARO picnic event.

 Between 2pm and 3pm.
 Participants complete an entry form and receive a map with the course and an electronic chip to record their times.
 There will be help available to show newcomers what to do.